WUSD Distinguished Alumni Award

 Watertown Unified School District Logo

-The Watertown Unified School District is proud to announce the 2023 WUSD Distinguished Alumni Award Recipient - Rear Admiral Michael Schwerin!
+The Watertown Unified School District is proud to announce that Karla Mullen, a graduate of the Watertown High School Class of 1960, has been named the WUSD Distinguished Alumni Award Recipient for 2024.

 Distinguished Alumni Honorees